Italian football clubs in international competitions: Participation of Italian clubs in European competitions

-It takes into account competitions in which Italian clubs have taken part in the season kick-off, namely in the month of September when, usually, UEFA Champions League, Europa League and Europa Conference League group stages start.
+It takes into account competitions in which Italian clubs have taken part in the season kick-off, namely in the month of September when, usually, UEFA Champions League, Europa League and Conference League group stages start.
 It does not take into account qualifying rounds held during the summer.
 Azure denotes clubs that experienced a Champions League group phase, pink a Europa League group phase, and green a Conference League group phase.

 When two or more clubs have the same number of participations, they are sorted by the number of seasons in the most important competition.